devopsdc/devopsdc/sponsor_info.md

 ## Logo Sponsor - one-time

 We need a logo.
-If you're willing to devote a designer to the task, let us know by Twitter mention to @devopsdc and we'll DM you the email contact.
+If you're willing to devote a designer to the task, let us know by leaving message at https://www.meetup.com/DevOpsDC/ and we'll respond.
 We'll pick the sponsor based on prior work by 2017-12-15, and we'd like to have the logo for our first 2018 meetup on 2018-01-16.
 In return, for four months your company will:

   * be thanked by the MC
   * have 4 minutes to address the meeting attendees, along with one slide